Skip to main content

 Cross-Network Function Registration+

-Long-Polling for Extended Tasks+
+Long-Polling SDKs for Long-Running Tasks+

-Multi-Language SDK Support+
+Multi-Language SDK Coverage+

 Observability and Health Monitoring+